4rlm/crm_formatter/README.md

 ```

 #### Run in Rails Console
-You could run the process through your contoller actions in a GUI, or in scheduled Cron Jobs.
-But for this example, we'll run it in Rails Console like below.
+In this example, we'll run it in Rails Console like below, but you could also create a Rake Task and integrate it with a scheduled Cron Job.
+You could also run the process through your contoller actions in a GUI.
+If accessing through the front end, you might want to do it asynchronously with gems like Delayed_job or SideKick so you can free-up your controllers and prevent your front end from freezing while waiting for the job to complete; if running very large tasks.

 ```
 2.5.1 :001 > StartCrm.new.run_webs
 ```

-#### Instance vs Class Method Wrapper
+#### Instance vs Class Methods in your Wrapper
-In the above example, `run_webs` is an instance method, but could work well as a class method `self.run_webs` too; thus not requiring initializing.
-The structure would be a little different, but a little less to type in Rails C if you were inclined to run it like so.
+In the above example, `run_webs` is an instance method, but a class method `self.run_webs` could work well too, like the example below.
+At lease in the early stages, this is a little easier if you keep running it in Rails C, because not requiring initializing means less to type to call it.
 Next you could setup your class with various methods to assist your process, like so:

 ```
 class StartCrm
   def self.run_webs
     web = CRMFormatter::Web.new